 5. Self-Examinations

-Doctors will educate patients on how to perform self-examinations of the remaining testicle to check for lumps, changes in size, or any other irregularities.
-This empowerment allows patients to take an active role in their health management.
+Doctors will educate patients on how to perform testicular cancer self-exams of the remaining testicle to check for lumps, changes in size, or any other irregularities.
+This empowerment allows any testicular cancer patient to take an active role in their health management as they check for testicular tumors during their post-cancer care.

 Managing Side Effects and Complications